-On June 9, 2006, the Acquisition and Restoration Council moved this project to Group A of the 2006 Florida Forever Priority List.
+On June 9, 2006, ARC moved this project to Group A of the 2006 Florida Forever Priority list.

-On December 10, 2010, the Acquisition and Restoration Council voted to move this project from the Critical Natural Lands category to a new category, Critical Historical Resources.
+On December 10, 2010, ARC voted to move this project from the Critical Natural Lands category to a new category, "Critical Historical Resources."